Six Chimpanzees, Three Monkeys, One Afternoon at Gombe

 A Lesson in Chimpanzee Hunting

-On the afternoon of March 19, 1974, I struggled through the dense forest of upper Mkenke valley trying to keep up with Yahaya Alamasi and the six chimpanzees we were following.
-When I finally caught up with them beside the stream, all six sat silently staring into the canopy.
+On the afternoon of March 19, 1974, I struggled through the dense forest of the upper Mkenke valley, unable to keep up with Yahaya Alamasi and the six chimpanzees we were following.
+When I finally caught up with them beside the stream, all six sat silently, staring into the canopy.

-Somewhere above us, hidden sixty to eighty feet overhead, red colobus monkeys barked alarm calls while branches crashed and leaves shook.
+Somewhere above us, hidden sixty to eighty feet overhead, red colobus monkeys barked alarm calls as branches crashed and leaves shook.

-In less than fifteen minutes, three monkeys would be dead.
+In less than twenty minutes, three monkeys would be dead.

 On October 30, 1960, Jane Goodall watched a male chimpanzee she later named David Greybeard eating fresh meat from the carcass of a young bushpig.
-The observation challenged the prevailing scientific belief that chimpanzees were strict vegetarians.
-Five days later, David Greybeard would provide another surprise by fashioning a twig to extract termites from the ground.
+The observation upended the prevailing scientific belief that chimpanzees were essentially vegetarians.
+Five days later, David Greybeard surprised her again, this time by inserting a grass stem into the ground to extract termites.3

-During the following decade, Jane and her students learned that although meat made up only a tiny portion of the chimpanzees’ predominantly fruit-based diet, it appeared to be their favorite food.
+Over the following decade, Jane and her team learned that although meat made up only a tiny portion of the chimpanzees’ predominantly fruit diet, it was one of their favorite foods.
+Researchers saw chimpanzees opportunistically kill piglets and bushbuck fawns, and actively hunt young baboons near the banana-provisioning station.4

-Gigi feeds from the remains of a bushbuck fawn stolen from baboons (background).
-I saw old Mike (right) at several kills; this was the only time he failed to take control of the carcass. download small
+Gigi feeds from the remains of a bushbuck fawn stolen from baboons (background).6 I saw old Mike (right) at four kills; this was the only time he failed to take control of the carcass. ![]()

-These monkeys typically lived high in the forest canopy, often in groups of thirty to fifty individuals including multiple adult males.
-Hunting them required considerable skill.
-Chimpanzees had to pursue lighter and more agile prey through the treetops while risking falls and counterattacks from protective adult male monkeys.
+These monkeys lived high in the forest canopy, typically in groups of thirty to fifty individuals, including several adult males.
+Hunting them took real skill: chimpanzees had to chase lighter, more agile prey through the treetops, all while risking falls and counterattacks from protective male monkeys.

-During 1973 and 1974, David Riss and I followed adult male chimpanzees at Gombe for a total of 1,830 hours.
-We saw them hunt red colobus monkeys twenty-four times (once every 76 hours).
-Eleven of those hunts were successful (46%), yielding fourteen kills.
+During 1973 and 1974, David Riss and I followed adult male chimpanzees at Gombe for a total of 1,830 hours.9 We saw them hunt red colobus monkeys twenty-four times, about once per week.
+Eleven of those hunts succeeded (46%), for a total of fourteen kills.

-Most of the hunting was by groups of two or more males.
-Typically, once a monkey had been caught, the excitement shifted immediately to the carcass as chimpanzees begged, competed, and even fought for meat.
+Most hunts involved two or more participating males.
+Typically, if a monkey had been caught, the chimpanzees’ attention shifted immediately to the carcass, as others begged, competed, and sometimes fought for a share of the meat.

 But not always.